-A producer may begin making facility and equipment reservations for the facility/equipment once they are certified to use the facility/equipment and a project ID has been assigned to them by Denver Community Media.
+A producer may begin making equipment and facility reservations once they are certified to use the equipment/facility and a project ID has been assigned to them by Denver Community Media.

-Project IDs will allow equipment and facility use for completion of the producer’s project.
-The producer will be entitled to reserve certain facilities within a standard range per program proposal.
+The producer will be entitled to reserve certain facilities within a standard range per program proposal:

 Editing Reservations Per Program